 Let’s apply this to the most popular LAMP stack content management system (CMS) today: WordPress.
 If your website is vandalized, that could mean unknown changes to your WordPress database, configuration files, and PHP code.
 There could be spyware or other malware deep in obfuscated code.
 Would you rather gather server logs before restoring a full cPanel backup or manually analyze each database table and WordPress file?

 Ransomware on cloud servers and PCs is becoming more popular because, well, people pay the ransom.
 Usually, the people paying it are the ones without backups.
 That implies hoping that an anonymous hacker will honor his word after receiving your untraceable bitcoin payment.
 The best solution: restore a backup and be done with it.

 Business owners should have at least some familiarity with security incident response procedures.

 Let’s say you want to try a new third party integration (plugin, module, addon, etc.), but you don’t want to interrupt your live (production) site.
 Maybe you just installed PHP 8 on your web server and want to assess compatibility issues.
 Instead of cowboy coding on a live site, where anything can go wrong, restore the backup on a non-public server space or offline system as a staging (development) environment.
 Once you’ve finished documenting your fixes in the staging setup, you can quickly make necessary changes on the live site.

 Backup management isn’t hard.
+You can open backups in free software (e.g. 7zip and Engrampa).
 The best backup solution for you depends on your hosting plan and individual web applications.

 - WordPress, Drupal, and other CMSs have user-friendly backup features or integrations